ChrisVeigl/ESP32Sound/README.md

 ### Installation
 * install ESP32 board support in Arduino, see https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/
+* git clone https://github.com/ChrisVeigl/ESP32Sound.git into your Arduino libraries folder
+* in case there are problems with the SD-Card library: remove the conflicting SD lib in order to use the SD(esp32) library which comes with the ESP32 board support

+## for use with the ODROID-GO:
+* important: choose ESP32 board version 1.0.6 (downgrade in the boards manager if necessary)
 * git clone https://github.com/hardkernel/ODROID-GO.git into your Arduino libraries folder
-* git clone https://github.com/ChrisVeigl/ESP32Sound.git into your Arduino libraries folder
+* for more info on the ODROID-GO see: https://wiki.odroid.com/odroid_go/odroid_go
+* Frodo C64 emulator port for ODROID-GO: https://github.com/OtherCrashOverride/frodo-go

 ### Preparation/placement of sound files
 The sound files must be provided in .wav format.